spew8712/jpegview/README.md

 * Minimum filesize: `MinFilesize`, default: 30K.
   * Specify in bytes, KB or MB like so: 30720, 30K or 1M
 * Enable hide hidden images and folders: `HideHidden`, default: true.

+### [Experimental] Asynchronous FileList

+mez0ru has a [PR](https://github.com/sylikc/jpegview/pull/172) for [Issue: Slow startup when opening a file in a highly populated folder](https://github.com/sylikc/jpegview/issues/194).

+I've tried it out a _mod_ of it on a folder with 25k small images.
+Differences:
+* If app is launched with an image specified (instead of a folder), it will show that image (by adding it to the file list) first.
+Asynchronous loading of files in that image's folder, is started thereafter.
+This ensures that initial image is quickly displayed.
+* Limit code changes to FileList.cpp/h files only.
+* NextFolder() does NOT play well with async load, as underlying FindFileRecursively() & TryCreateFileList() will mistakenly discard all folders thinking they are empty, and stay in original folder.
+So we've to force a full load, and lose the benefit of async-load of child/parallel folders.
+This needs more work!
+  * Perhaps rework FindFiles() into 2 parts: (1) return 1st file found (to let FindFileRecursively() succeed in retaining non-empty folders) and (2) return rest of files.

+From timing printouts, it does help 'significantly'.
+However 'by feel', perhaps owing to my defragmented drive, opening an image in a folder with 25k is still _very fast_ (< 1s)!
+Thus, I can't really test other situations like jumping 100 images, etc. As such, I'll leave this patch as is, for now.

 ### Wishlist